The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: Abstract

 \section{Abstract}

-Let $\overline \Omega$ be a compact strongly pseudoconvex domain with smooth boundary in a Stein manifold, and let $h:Z\to \overline \Omega$ be a fibre bundle of H\"older--Zygmund class $\Lambda^r$, $r>0$, which is holomorphic over $\Omega$.
-Assuming that the fibre is an Oka manifold, we prove that every continuous section $f_0:\overline \Omega\to Z$ is homotopic to a section $f_1:\overline \Omega\to Z$ of class $\Lambda^r(\overline \Omega)$ which is holomorphic on $\Omega$, and we establish a parametric version of the same result.
-As an application, we obtain the Oka principle for the classification of vector bundles and principal bundles of H\"older--Zygmund classes.
+Let \(\overline \Omega\) be a compact strongly pseudoconvex domain with smooth boundary in a Stein manifold, and let \(h:Z\to \overline \Omega\) be a fibre bundle of H\"older--Zygmund class \(\Lambda^r\), \(r>0\), which is holomorphic over \(\Omega\).
+Assuming that the fibre is an Oka manifold, we prove that every continuous section \(f_0:\overline \Omega\to Z\) is homotopic to a section \(f_1:\overline \Omega\to Z\) of class \(\Lambda^r(\overline \Omega)\) which is holomorphic on \(\Omega\).
+We also establish the parametric $h$-principle in this context.
+As an application, we obtain the Oka principle for the classification of vector bundles and principal bundles of H\"older--Zygmund classes on such domains.